opendaylight/netconf/docs/user-guide.rst

 *http1-max-request-chunk-size* — Maximum size in bytes of a single HTTP object emitted by the request decoder.
 This bounds how much of a request body reaches the pipeline at a time; it does not limit the body itself.
-Note this is the inbound counterpart of *http-chunk-size*, which sizes outbound response chunks.
+Note this is the inbound counterpart of *http1-chunk-size*, which sizes outbound response chunks.

 *http-request-body-max-size* — Maximum size in bytes of an aggregated request body.
 A larger request is rejected with '413 Content Too Large'.
 Applies to HTTP/1.1, HTTP/2 and HTTP/3 alike.